litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Ensure all cases of previously globally available methods are bound to LiteGraph.method()

 - [x] Ensure all of the previously global variables are in the correct module.

-- [ ] Shunt migration of ES6 classes along with version so calls to constructors doesn't bomb adopter's code

 - [x] node/Math.js and length bug fixes